 This one is a huge, huge problem.
 We work within a region with a really bad network of local transportation – either we walk or hike the 50km to and from the woods – or we go by car.
 This is by far the biggest carbon footprint we make – approx 0,735 tons of CO2 each year – which is 1/3 of a persons budget according to the CO2-budget in the Paris Agreement.

-We’ve been trying to start projects to find ways for carbon free transportation in our destination.
+We’ve looked at projects to find ways for carbon free transportation in our destination.

 What we’ll never ever do